Section Two: Student Rights and Responsibilities

 If there is an alleged victim of the conduct in question, the alleged victim may serve as the complainant, or may elect to have the administration serve as complainant.
 Where there is no victim, the administration will serve as complainant.
 In any joint hearing, separate determinations will be made as to the responsibility of each student accused.
 The conduct administrator may elect to separate hearings that have been referred jointly or join those that have been referred separately.

 After a formal Student Community Standards Committee hearing, the Committee will deliberate and determine by majority vote whether it is more likely than not that the student has violated the Student Community Standards.
 The Conduct Administrator or designee will serve as the non-voting Chair during the hearing and deliberations to resolve all questions of admissibility, evidence and precedent.
 Once a finding is determined, if that finding is that of a policy violation, the Student Community Standards Committee will determine an appropriate sanction.
 The Chair is responsible for informing the Student Community Standards Committee of applicable precedent and any relevant previous violations of Student Community Standards by the accused student.
 All committee hearings will be recorded and the Chair will be responsible for completing the hearing file.
 The Conduct Administrator or designee will prepare a written deliberation report detailing the finding to include in the case record, including how each body member voted, the information cited by the body in support of its finding, and any information that the body excluded from its consideration, and why.
 This report should conclude with any recommended sanctions.
 This report typically should not exceed two pages in length, and must be submitted to the Conduct Administrator or designee within 48 hours after the end of deliberations.
-The Conduct Administrator or designee may make appropriate modifications and then will implement the final determination and inform the parties within seven (7) days after the hearing.
+The Conduct Administrator or designee may make appropriate modifications and then will implement the final determination and inform the parties within seven (7) business days after the hearing.

 The committee will consider all information that is relevant and credible.
 The Committee may in its discretion limit or bar character witnesses.
 Any questions of the admissibility of information will be determined by the Chair.
 The past sexual history or sexual character of a party will not be admissible by the other party in hearings unless such information is determined to be highly relevant by the Chair.
 All such information sought to be admitted will be presumed irrelevant, and any request to overcome this presumption by the parties must be included in the complaint/response or a subsequent written request, and must be reviewed in advance of the hearing by the Conduct Administrator or designee.
 While previous violations in Student Community Standards by the accused student are not generally admissible as information about the present alleged violation, the Conduct Administrator or designee may supply previous complaint information to the Committee when it may intend to establish a pattern in a complaint involving any form of sex/gender discrimination (e.g., stalking, relationship violence, sexual harassment, sexual misconduct, etc.).